 The course costs £60 per person which can be paid for upfront or in three termly instalments.
 We encourage parishes to cover this cost but if this is an issue please contact us for more information as we don’t want finances to be a barrier to anyone coming on the course.

 How can I apply?

-Applications are now open for the new FFM courses 2022.
-To find out more, please download the course leaflet below.
+Applications are now open for the new FFM course.
+Please find more details and application forms below.